wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 * See [Configuring Log4j2 Properties section of the documentation]({{base_path}}/observe-and-manage/classic-observability-logs/configuring-log4j2-properties/) on how to enable DEBUG logs specifically for a Java package and on how to view the logs.

-* To get the package name of the connector implementation, refer the [How to contribute section of the overview page of connector documentation]({{base_path}}/reference/connectors/connectors-overview/#contribute-to-the-connector-project).
+* To get the package name of the connector implementation, refer to the [How to contribute section of the overview page of connector documentation]({{base_path}}/reference/connectors/connectors-overview/#contribute-to-the-connector-project).

 !!! note
     Add fault sequences to the enclosing entities of connector operations (e.g., API resource) to gracefully handle the errors.